Star pufferfish

 The 'triggerfish' derives its name from the characteristic locking and unlocking of their first dorsal fin like cocking a trigger.
 The dorsal fin lies in a flat groove on the top of the body but can be locked upright to wedge the fish into some crevice in which it has taken refuge, preventing it from being pulled out and eaten.
 They are solitary and are relatively poor swimmers.
 Their powerful bite allows them to make meals of shelled invertebrates and sea urchins, and they are also a natural predator of the Crown of Thorns starfish.

-Triggerfish can be aggressive during nesting season when guarding their nests and will attack divers and snorkellers who wander too close to their nests.
-During nesting, the triggerfish will stay close to its nest and not wander away from it, aggressively chasing anything that ventures near.
-There are many species of triggerfish but the larger ones like titan triggers (common in Redang) and yellowmargin triggers are best avoided.
-There is a resident titan trigger at the Marine Park Centre and a resident yellowmargin trigger at Shark Bay.
+Triggerfish can be aggressive during nesting season, when they stay close to their nests and aggressively chase and bite anything that ventures near, including divers and snorkellers.
+There are many species of triggerfish but the larger ones like Titan triggers (common in Redang) and Yellowmargin triggers are best avoided.

 wrasses